 - Flexible learning arrangements can remove common barriers to pursuing continuing professional development

-At Chartered Accountants Australia and New Zealand (ANZ), we are committed to our members' ongoing education and development and are always looking for opportunities to provide a greater range of resources to support lifelong learning.
+Chartered Accountants Australia and New Zealand (Chartered Accountants ANZ) is committed to our members' education and development.
+We're always looking for ways to deepen our resources to support lifelong learning.

-Our leading educators have developed a range of flexible online learning options solutions to help you sharpen your technical skills and critical capabilities required to stay ahead in an ever-changing world.
+Our leading educators have developed flexible online learning options to sharpen your technical skills and critical capabilities to stay ahead in an ever-changing world.

-With CA Education's online learning options, accounting professionals can pursue CPD with the flexibility to choose when, where and how they study.
+With Chartered Accountants ANZ Education's online learning options, accounting professionals can pursue CPD with the flexibility to choose when, where and how they study.